philgladman/home-rpi-NAS/README.md

 - hit enter for default for `1 partition number`.
 - hit enter for default for `First sector` size.
 - hit enter for default for `Last sector` size.
-- Partition 1 has been created of type `linux`, now hit `w` to write, this will save/create the partion and exit out of fdisk.
+- Partition 1 has been created of type `linux`, now hit `w` to write, this will save/create the partition and exit out of fdisk.

 ## Make filesystem on hardrive
 - Now make a filesystem on the newly created partition by running the following command `sudo mkfs -t ext4 /dev/sda1`